nkhine/iTools-Documentation/itools/handlers.rst

     the variable :attr:`class_mimetypes`, which must be a list with the mimetypes the handler class is able to manage.

-.. function:: get_handler_class(key)

-    Returns the handler class that better fits for the resource identified by the given key reference that could be a URI or a path.

 To illustrate the register interface, this is how a handler class looks like::